Last Updated on June 9, 2021 by Nancie

-Fix Pole Squirrel Baffle Placement
+Fixing the Pole’s Squirrel Baffle Placement

-The Pole & Squirrel Baffle I Use
+Erva Pole and Squirrel Baffle I Use

 The bottom of the hanging platform feeder is 62” off the ground.
 The lowest point of the suet/nut block feeder is 58” off the ground.
 Place the pole 8-10 feet horizontally from anything a squirrel could use as a base to jump to the feeders, bypassing the squirrel baffle.
-Erva’s website says that squirrels can jump 4 feet vertically.
+Erva’s website says that squirrels can also jump 4 feet vertically.

 Pole Height vs Feeder Height